LOG-TAG/openmobster/trunk/cloud/dev-tools/sampleApps/crud/README.txt

 									*************************************************************
-									* OpenMobster - Mobile Cloud Platform
+									* OpenMobster - Mobile Backend as a Service Platform
 									*************************************************************

 ********************
 Project Layout:    *
 ********************

-Each generated project has the following 4 maven modules:
+Each generated project has the following 3 maven modules:

-* app-android - Contains the App for the Android OS - version 2.0 and higher
+* app-android - Contains the App for the Android OS

-* app-rimos - Contains the App for the Blackberry OS - version 4.3.0 and higher

 * cloud - Contains the "OpenMobster Cloud Server" based artifacts which will be deployed on the server side